 Standards: The framework for a secure development process

-The System Quality Center (SQC) has been working for many years on the development of standards for the telecommunications industry, model-driven software development and model-based testing.
+The Business Unit Quality Engineering (SQC) has been working for many years on the development of standards for the telecommunications industry, model-driven software development and model-based testing.
 SQC is also a member of the standardization committees of the European Telecommunications Standards Institute (ETSI) and the Object Management Group (OMG).
 In these committees, SQC has advanced the development of the TTCN-3 test definition language and UML Testing Profile (UTP) in particular, and it has successfully used both technologies in numerous industrial projects.
 SQC also contributes to the International Organization for Standardization (ISO), the International Telecommunication Union (ITU-T) and the Open Mobile Alliance (OMA).
 Additionally, the standardization work of SQC influences the standards for automotive software and control devices that are defined in the Automotive Open System Architecture (AUTOSAR) development partnership.
 A detailed list of all standards to which SQC has contributed can be found in the downloads section.

 Test modeling of communication systems with TTCN-3